 July 2018: Based on those in-depth discussions architects Matthews & Matthews Ltd, together with Dena Aroha Bach, presented draft concept designs for the Municipal Building to Council.

-September 2018: Concept designs were presented to the community at a public meeting held at the Hastings City Art Gallery and published in the HB Today.
+September 2018: Concept designs were presented to the community at a public meeting held at the Hastings City Art Gallery and published in the HB Today newspaper.
 The public was invited to add their voice to the conversation through a feedback form on the Hawke’s Bay Opera House website.

 December 2018: Further community engagement through a ‘pop-up’ booth in the Hastings central city enabled further conversations with business associations, community and performing arts groups, developers, working group members and the public.

 Feedback gathered from community engagement indicated a desire for a logical and fitting focus to be identified for the Municipal Building reflective of its history.
-It also needed to function as a companion to the Opera House Theatre and the former Plaza space.
+It also needed to function as a companion to the Toitoi Opera House and Functions on Hastings.

 Based on this community feedback, the following aspirations were established: